Discover the Wonders of Crete: Top Tourist Attractions That Will Leave You Speechless (Updated 2026)

 So why wait?
 Book an excursion to the Palace of Knossos today and step into the past.

-: By car, taxi or public bus from Heraklion city center (approximately 5 km).
+How to get there: By car, taxi or public bus from Heraklion city center (approximately 5 km).

 Accessibility: The site is not easily accessible for people with mobility impairments due to uneven terrain and stairs, but there are some areas that can be accessed with assistance.
 Wheelchair users may require assistance.